Warning: This article contains graphic descriptions of child abuse.

 Today there are law enforcement teams focused solely on the deep web.
 "There are more difficult cases where the child abuse material is being hosted on the Deep Web, and much of it is gone very quickly," said Detective Roy Calarese of the Chester County Computer Forensics Lab.

-Peter Scully, the man rumoured to be behind "Dafu Love," is one of the most loathsome nodes on the network of deep-web paedophiles.
+Peter Scully, the man rumored to be behind "Dafu Love," is one of the most loathsome nodes on the network of deep-web pedophiles.
 The 52-year-old Australian is currently locked away in the Philippines, awaiting trial for rape and human trafficking and under investigation for the kidnapping and murder of children.

 According to reports from the Australian media, Scully moved to the Philippines in 2011 after being charged with fraud.
 While living there, he allegedly began making pornographic films of underage girls for a depraved global market; he was reportedly paid $10,000 (over $7,000 USD) by those who wanted to view his most notorious film, "The Destruction of Daisy," which allegedly features the torture of a baby under the age of two.